tristonpalacios/react-omdb-instructions/part3.md

 Now, you'll render the film details from the `current` state.

-#### Step 1: Render the empty case for `FilmDetails`
+#### Step 1: Render the empty case for `Details`

-When the app loads, there is no film selected to display in `FilmDetails`.
-When a user clicks on a film in the `FilmListing`, you want to fetch and show the details.
-Thus, there are two scenarios for `FilmDetails`:
+When the app loads, there is no film selected to display in `Details`.
+When a user clicks on a film in the `FilmList`, you want to fetch and show the details.
+Thus, there are two scenarios for `Details`:
 - The empty scenario (no film selected)
 - The populated scenario (a film selected)